Newly Admitted Transfer Students

 Some of the classes you will see in your fall schedule are “major” classes (classes that are required for your major).
 Some are “support” classes (classes that are meant to support the material that you learn for your major; for instance, mathematics classes are considered “support” classes for engineering majors).
 Finally, some are “general education” (GE) classes (see General Education).

-Sometime in mid-August, open enrollment period will take place.
-Open enrollment is when a student can add/drop/swap classes to/from their schedule.
 Please avoid making changes to your fall block schedule without consulting an advisor.
 We make very intentional efforts in placing you into these classes.
 If you really do believe that you have to make changes to your schedule, please talk to your academic advisor or contact the Mustang Success Center first.
+You will be able to change your schedule by appointment, which will be at the end of August or early September.
+During this time you will be able to add/drop/swap classes to/from your schedule.

 NOTE: Any college transfer work that newly admitted freshmen might bring by July 15 will be taken into consideration for block schedules.
 Any work that is received after July 15 might take up to one to two quarters to evaluate after the official transcript has been received.
 Official transcripts that includes college credit must be sent to Cal Poly directly from the institution that awarded the credit.
 We cannot award credit for college courses listed on a high school transcript.